isamardzija/Themes/Quae/README.md

 ## Lessons Learned:

+The theme layout is a combination of grid and flex!
+They really do work together beautifuly in order to create responsiveness.

 Figured out a neat trick on how Javascript and CSS interact with eachother.
 I used custom pseudo classes and then accessed them using JavaScript in order to determine how the sidebar should behave.